 The Board has engaged Great West Life & Annuity Insurance Company d/b/a Empower Retirement (Empower Retirement) to provide recordkeeping and communication services for the Plan.
 The Board retained investment consultant experts to monitor and recommend changes in the investment options included in the Plan.

-The following description of the SRSP provides only general information.
-Participants and all others should refer to the SRSP Plan Document for a more complete description of the SRSP provisions.
+The following description of the Plan provides general information.
+Participants and others should refer to the Plan Document for a more complete description of the Plan provisions.

 (a) General